MarcoIeni/release-plz/docs/src/github/trigger.md

 [events](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
 For example:

-- When a release is published:
+- When a GitHub release is published:

   ```yaml
   on: